technohorizons/shareable/README.md

 # Sharebee
-sharebee is a laravel review module
+Sharebee is a laravel 5.2 review module

 ## Installation
 Download this repository and paste into your laravel root folder and add the following line to this file <root folder> **config/app.php**